linuxgurugamer/TacAtomicClock/Readme.txt

      the directory if needed.

 Optional:
-Add the following lines to any part that you want to have the Fuel Balancer functionality:
+Add the following lines to any part that you want to have the Atomic Clock functionality:

 MODULE
 {